All Episodes

 Yes, yes.

-I mean, look at the Duke Lacrosse players.
+I mean, look at the Duke La Crosse players.

-Yes, and who was being victimized in that story.
+Yes, and who was being victimized in that story?

-It's about how the media, the mainstream media is always claiming to be a victim of themselves of the media.
+It's about how the media, the mainstream media, is always claiming to be a victim of themselves, of the media.

-The media isn't covering this, the media isn't covering that.
+The media isn't covering that.

-The New York Times wrote an editorial two weeks after the 9-11 attack, basically demanding that the Bush administration start tracking terrorist financing.
+Remember, that was the government following the terrorist financing, which, coincidentally, by the way, which everyone has forgotten, the New York Times wrote an editorial two weeks after the 9-11 attack, basically demanding that the Bush administration start tracking terrorist financing.

 So the government does it.

-They invite the media in to be open, tell the media what's going on, um, a consortium of various international um financial institutions are tracking terrorist financing, but they ask various outlets of the media, do not expose this.
+A consortium of various international financial institutions are tracking terrorist financing, but they ask various outlets of the media, do not expose this.

 And of course, the New York Times puts it on their front page.